Quick & Dirty Summary*

 Now I guess I need to explain why the last sprinkler head on a line might not have the lowest operating pressure.
 There’s only one situation I can think of where this might happen, and that is where the sprinkler system is installed down the side of a steep hill.
 If the valve and first head were at the top of the hill and the last head was at the bottom, then the added pressure that results from the elevation change (gravity adds energy) might be great enough to cancel out all of the pressure loss in the pipes!
 More on elevation changes and pressure loss in the next page of the sprinkler design tutorial!

-Sprinkler risers are the short pipes that connect the sprinkler heads to the laterals.
+Sprinkler risers are what connects the sprinkler heads to the lateral pipes or tubes.
 Some people consider them part of the lateral, others consider them a separate part of the sprinkler system.
 They are usually flexible to allow the sprinkler head to move without breaking the lateral pipe.
 That’s a nice feature to have when you drive over a sprinkler with the car or hit a sprinkler with the mower.
 The better quality sprinkler risers, known as “swing risers”, have jointed arms that allow the sprinkler to be moved up-and-down as well as side-to-side, which allows you to adjust the height and position of the sprinkler.
 To simplify things a default pressure loss value for the sprinkler risers is built into this Tutorial.
 (Hurray!
 Finally, something you don’t need to worry about!)
 So as long as you use this tutorial for your design and a reasonably standard riser for your sprinkler heads, you don’t need to worry about the pressure losses.

 I’ve written a separate tutorial on ways to winterize your sprinkler system that you should read if your irrigation system will be in an area where the ground freezes in winter.
 You cold weather folks need to provide for some method of removing the water from the pipes or tubes.
-While poly and PEX are more resistant to freezing damage, they still need to be drained in areas where the ground freezes.
-If water freezes solid in any pipe or tube, PVC, poly, PEX, copper, brass, even steel, the pipe/tube will split open!
+While poly and PEX are more resistant to freezing damage, they still need to be drained or blown out with air in areas where the ground freezes.
+If water freezes solid in any pipe or tube, PVC, poly, PEX, copper, brass, even steel, the pipe or tube will split open!

 This article is part of the Sprinkler Design Tutorial Series